 David Was Over Looked

 The pain from rejection can sting.
 Maybe you were the next in line for the job promotion, but it was given to someone else.
 Perhaps your big idea that you poured your heart into was denied.
-Maybe, someone that you love no longer feels the same for you, it could be a spouse, friend, or family member.
+Maybe, someone that you love no longer feels the same for you.

 King David experienced his share of rejection.